mehmetron/webgpufundamentals/webgpu/lessons/webgpu-multiple-canvases.md

 `IntersectionObserver` will probably not cover every case.
 If you are drawing very heavy things in each canvas then you might want to only animate canvases the user selects.
-In any case, hopefully you have on more tool in your toolbox.
+In any case, hopefully you have one more tool in your toolbox.